diogotcorreia/master-thesis/docs/content/ch04-the-thing.typ

 = #TheTool <thing>

-#TheTool is a @cli tool that can run taint analysis on any Python project,
+#TheTool is a @cli tool designed to be able to run taint analysis on any Python project.
-coming preloaded with taint models to discover class pollution, as per the goals of this project.
+It comes preloaded with taint models to discover class pollution, in line with this degree project's goals.
-This chapter describes the design of this tool in @thing:design, enumerates the built-in taint models in @thing:taint-models, and explains its implementation in @thing:impl.
+The present chapter describes the application's design in @thing:design, enumerates the built-in taint models in @thing:taint-models, and explains the software implementation in @thing:impl.

 == Software Design <thing:design>